AutomatedRealmsLLC/data-import-utility/Docs/ImplementationPlan.md

 ## Design Phase

-- [ ] Design component interfaces that align with the new approach in core libraries
+- ✅ Design component interfaces that align with the new approach in core libraries
+  -	Created smart enum patterns (FileType, ImportWorkflow, MappingStrategy)
+  -	Designed validation framework with appropriate extensibility
+  -	Maintained consistency with the core libraries' TypeId pattern
-- [ ] Create class diagrams showing the relationship between components and core classes
+- ✅ Create class diagrams showing the relationship between components and core classes
+  -	Included a comprehensive ASCII diagram showing inheritance and composition relationships
+  -	Demonstrated how components interact with the new type system
+  -	Showed extension patterns through inheritance
-- [ ] Define extension points for consumer customization
+- ✅ Define extension points for consumer customization
+  -	Static Register() methods in each smart enum class
+  -	DI extension methods for service registration
+  -	Component registration interfaces
+  -	Runtime component discovery mechanisms
-- [ ] Design generic type parameters to replace enum-based type constraints where applicable
+- ✅ Design generic type parameters to replace enum-based type constraints where applicable
+  -	Showed transition from enum parameters to type-safe class parameters
+  -	Demonstrated how to update component parameter definitions
+  -	Provided compatibility layers for transition period

 ### Design Phase Results